Diploma in Languages

 If you are interested in learning or developing further skills in languages and would like to develop cultural competencies in these areas, a language diploma could be for you.
 This is an attractive option for students who are studying alongside another degree programme, as you can study up to two languages at the same time and graduate with an additional qualification.

-Admission to UC with University Entrance, or equivalent, is required to enrol for a Diploma in Languages.
+Admission to UC with University Entrance, or equivalent, is required to enrol for a Diploma.
+Domestic applicants over 20 who do not hold University Entrance, or equivalent, may gain admission by providing evidence of their ability to complete tertiary study successfully.
 For information on gaining admission to UC please see how to apply for undergraduate qualifications.

 You are also required to meet UC's English language requirements.

-- A minimum of 75 points must be in language courses.
+- At least 60 points must be in language courses above 100-level.

-- Up to 45 points can be from non-language courses.
+- Up to 30 points can be from non-language courses if only studying one language.

 Credit can be transferred to the Bachelor of Arts (and some other degrees) provided you have not graduated with the diploma.